NotsOverflow/DeviceControledWithMind/README.md

 ### Expected result :
   - You can force a color by thinking about it
 ### Result :
-  - Reality doesn't seem to work this way ( maybe it's not the same setup as the documentary )
+  - Reality doesn't seem to work that way ( maybe it's not the same setup as the documentary )
 ### What's next ?
   - Trying again with an [Arduino dosimeter module Geiger Counter](https://www.ebay.com/itm/Arduino-dosimeter-module-Geiger-Counter-RadSens-Radiation-Detector-board-pcb/184495660379) for even better random generator